omarelb/omarelb.github.io/_posts/2019-08-22-variational-bayes.md

 **Inference** is the process of finding properties of a population or probability distribution from data.
 Most of the time, these properties are encoded by **parameters** that govern our model of the world.

-In the frequentist paradigm, a parameter is assumed to be a fixed quantity, existing somewhere out there in the world.
+In the frequentist paradigm, a parameter is assumed to be a fixed quantity unknown to us.
 Then, a method such as **maximum likelihood (ML)** is used to obtain a **point estimate** (a single number) of the parameter.
 In the Bayesian paradigm, parameters are not seen as fixed quantities, but as random variables themselves.
 The **uncertainty in the parameters** is then specified by a **probability distribution** over its values.
 Our job is to find this probability distribution over parameters **given our data and prior beliefs.**

 The frequentist and Bayesian paradigms both have their pros and cons, but there are multiple reasons why we might want to use a Bayesian approach.
 The following reasons are given in a [Quora answer by Peadar Coyle](https://www.quora.com/What-are-some-good-resources-to-learn-about-Bayesian-probability-for-machine-learning-and-how-should-I-structure-my-learning).
 To summarize: